The UEFA Champions League Final is coming to the National Stadium of Wales (The Principality Stadium), Cardiff on Saturday 3 June.

-Arriva Trains Wales services coming into Cardiff Central will be reduced and there will be no Arriva Trains Wales services leaving Cardiff Central.
+There will be fewer Arriva Trains Wales services coming into Cardiff Central, where they will terminate.
+There will be no Arriva Train Wales services leaving Cardiff Central.

 Arriva Trains Wales Local Cardiff and Valleys services coming into and out of Cardiff Queen Street will be reduced.
 There will be no Vale of Glamorgan line, Coryton line, City line or Penarth services.